 - If the chewing gum is still there, try soaking the area in some lemon juice or vinegar, or spraying it with hairspray, before wiping away any gum remnants.
 These chewing gum removal methods should be used with extra caution on delicate fabrics, so it’s best to test your chosen chewing gum remover on a small area of the fabric first.

 - Finish by washing the garment as you usually would.
-If you are dealing with a delicate fabric, use a non-bio detergent that is specially designed for washing delicates.
+If you are dealing with a delicate fabrics, use a non-bio detergent that is specially designed for washing delicates.
 Always follow the washing instructions on the garment care tag.

 Removing chewing gum can be as easy as that – no specialist or expensive chewing gum removers required!